Regularized Estimation of the Loading Matrix in Factor Models for High-Dimensional Time Series: Real data analysis

-Figure \ref{fig::hawaii} plots our estimated loadings for two factors, where positive loadings are in purple, negative loadings are in red, and zero loadings are in white.
-The states that load positively on Factor 1 are all in high latitudes.
-For Factor 2, most of the states that load positively locate inland or are in relatively low latitudes, while the states that load negatively have ocean or Great Lakes coastlines.
-It implies that Hawaii tourism may be driven by two groups of visitors --- people who would like to escape the cold (Factor 1) and those who would like to enjoy the beach and water activities (Factor 2).
+Figure \ref{fig:sign} plots the estimated loadings for two factors obtained from our method, with loadings for factor 1 in the left panels and loadings for factor 2 in the right panels.
+In the plot, positive loadings are in blue, negative loadings in red, and zero loadings in white.
+The top panels show the estimated loadings by a standard method with no sparsity assumption in \cite{lam2011}.
+None of loadings is zero, and factors are linear combination of all series, making the factors difficult to interpret.
+The bottom panels show the estimated loadings of our method with 41 zero loadings.
+We can clearly see the patterns of the factors from the sparse loading matrix.
+The states that load positively on Factor 1 are all in high latitude.
+For Factor 2, most of the states that load positively locate inland or are in relatively low latitude, while the states that load negatively have ocean or Great Lakes coastlines.
+It implies that the tourism of Hawaii may be driven by two groups of visitors --- people who would like to escape the cold and who would like to enjoy the beach and water activities.

-To confirm our interpretation of factors, we make boxplots of the estimated factors for different months and present them in Figure \ref{fig:enter-label}.
-Note that the scales of the two factors are very close and thus are comparable.
-Their averages are 0.0253 and -0.0252, and their standard deviation is 3.422 and 3.603, respectively.
-Factor 1 is much larger in October-February and August, most of which are in fall and winter when the temperature is low.
-Factor 2 is much larger in March-May, July, and September, which implies that these people like to avoid the rainy season in Hawaii (October-April).
-Our interpretation of factors is supported.
+To confirm our interpretation of factors, we make boxplots of the estimated factors for different months, as shown in Figure \ref{fig:box}.
+The scales of the two factors are very close, making them comparable.
+Their means are 0.0253 and -0.0252, with standard deviations of 3.422 and 3.603, respectively.
+Factor 1 is much larger from October to February and in August, corresponding to fall and winter months when the temperature is low.
+Factor 2 is notably larger in March-May, July, and September, suggesting that these visitors prefer to avoid the rainy season in Hawaii (October-April).
+These findings support our interpretation of the factors.

+The results show that our proposed method captures the dynamics of Hawaii tourism data and improves the prediction accuracy.
+Moreover, our method yields the most sparse estimate and thus enhances the model interpretability.